chrisskat/blackjack/README.md

 - AAU I want to start the game over with a click of a button
 - AAU I want to be told the rules of the game

+# MVP Goals
+- Display rules
+- Have the game start on reload
+- Have the score of Bot's Hand be random number generated from 16-20
+- Display scores of both User's Hand and Bot's Hand
+- Hit button drawing another card to user's hand
+- Stay button showing the results of the game
+- Display messages of whether user wins, loses, or ties
+- Reset button to refresh the page and play again from the start

 # Icebox Items
 - Including bets with each hand
   - Adding a win/loss tracker